 We don’t have to teach the body how to do this; it’s designed to go into autophagy during starvation, just like the bodies of all other complex animals on Earth, by millions of years of evolution.

 People sometimes get panicky, thinking that even a speck of protein will undo their fast.
-I’ve seen websites in which people are in a panic, for example, about the notion of adding a little cream to their coffee.
+I’ve seen websites and Facebook fasting groups in which people get upset and argumentative, for example, about the notion of adding a little cream to their coffee.

 Let’s say you did have a little cream, while fasting.
+The fat in cream has no effect at all on autophagy, but it does contain a tiny amount of protein.
 There are 0.3 grams of protein in a tablespoon.
 You’d have to drink 45 tablespoons, or 3 full cups of cream in a day, to be getting enough protein in your body to stop autophagy.

-This is why doctors and others have come up with “fasting mimicking diets” that keep the protein below 15 grams, as a way for people who want to experience some benefits of fasting, but not to really fast, to do so.
+This is why doctors and others have come up with “fasting mimicking diets” that keep the protein below 16 grams, and let people eat some fat and carbohydrates so they don’t get really hungry, as a way for people who want to experience some benefits of fasting, but not to really fast, to do so.